flamincome/docs/guide/terminal.md

    * `WBTC`

-3. Example:
+3. Example

-   Check the amount of staking WBTC tokens:
+   Check the amount of staked WBTC LP tokens

    ```sh
    get-amount-of-staking WBTC
    ```

 ## Get Staking Earning

+Query the amount of FLAG rewards obtained by the user

 1. Connect to wallet